223B Williams Building

 - "Evocative Objects: Reflections on Teaching, Learning, and Living in Between."
 College English, March 2012.
 With Doug Hesse and Nancy Sommers.
 WINNER OF THE 2013 DONALD MURRAY AWARD

-- The Way We Were: A Cultural History of Vernacular Writing in 20th Century America
+- The Way We Were: A Cultural History of Vernacular Writing in the 20th Century United States

 ELECTED NATIONAL LEADERSHIP